tsonika/intro-ngs-manuals/docs/modules/cancer-module-cnv/cnv-tut.md

     cd cnv/

+!!! failure ""
     All commands entered into the terminal for this tutorial should be from within the **`cnv`** directory.

 Check that the `data` directory contains the above-mentioned files by
 typing: